Rayope/GTAV-Research/README.md

 It will find multiple matching strings for your hash... which is normal because the algorithm can return the same output from two (or more) different inputs which means that if you find one matching string, you'll never be 100% sure it is the original one, but you be confident if the meaning matches the context where your native is called.

 # Mod information
-The main possibility for modding the game is making .api files.<br />
-ScriptHookV allows for loading your mod.<br />
+By default, GTA V does not allow modding the game, but a library named ScriptHookV (https://www.dev-c.com/gtav/scripthookv/) does!<br />
+It loads ASI plugins (.asi mods) made in C++.
+And, ScriptHookVDotNet is an ASI plugin that can load .dll mods made in .NET.<br />
+So, there are two types of mod files: .asi and .dll.<br />

+File structure:
+* **GTAV/[ScriptHookV_files]**: ScriptHookV files in GTA V folder
+* **GTAV/[ASI_mod.asi]**: .asi mods (made in C++) in GTA V folder
+* [optional] **GTAV/[ScriptHookVDotNet_files]**: ScriptHookVDotNet files in GTA V folder
+* [optional] **GTAV/scripts/[DLL_mod.dll]**: .dll mods (made in .NET) in a folder named "script" inside the GTA V folder

-ScriptHookVDotNet allows for making mods with .NET.<br />
+You can reload mods ingame with 'Ctrl-R'.<br />

 # Cheat engine
-Cheat engine is a program that attaches to GTA V -- any program really --, it is used for watching the program memory and interacting with it.<br />
+'Cheat engine' is a program that attaches itself to GTA V -- any program really --, it is used for watching the program memory and interacting with it.<br />
-I used it for looking at specific value within GTA V, like "Franklin", or a value that you want to know the location within the game...
+I used it for looking at specific value within GTA V, like "Franklin", or a value that you want to know the location within the game...<br />
+In order to get the memory address of a variable, you need to know the value in game and you have to be able to make it change within the game so that you can find the only (or a few) values that changes as expected within Cheat engine (with multiple consecutive searches).

 # Useful Links
 ## Repositories